MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcut.md

 ---
-title: Use a OneLake shortcut to query data in Real-time Analytics
+title: Use a OneLake shortcut to query data in Real-Time Analytics
 description: Learn how to create a OneLake shortcut to query data from OneLake in your KQL Database. ms.reviewer: tzgitlin ms.author: yaschust